profnatoe/Python_For_DataSciences/How to Install Spacy/Read-Me.md

-# Follow the following instructions with reference to the uploaded images
+# Follow the below instructions with reference to the uploaded images
 # First Step:

 * search for command prompt on your computer